 Model Railroad Layout Overpass Clearances

 The table lists clearances in various scales for bridges and tunnels.
 The National Model Railroad Association (NMRA) doesn't list standards for tunnel and bridge clearances.
-Their vertical clearance standards are based on their "H" dimension.
+Its vertical clearance standards are based on its "H" dimension.

 05 of 09